 Does this trip require a touring bike?

 Yes – ACC is one of two cycle-touring trips (Europe Coast to Coast is the other) Apogee offers that requires students to bring their own touring bikes.
 For a number of reasons, including familiarity and comfort while riding, we want students participating in these two challenging trips to spend their spring training on the bikes they’ll ride during the summer.
 Please call our office with any questions regarding the suitability of your child’s bicycle for this trip.

 How much training should my child do before the trip?

 As ACC is one of our most challenging trips, we have a training and preparation protocol specific to ACC which we will share with enrolled families well ahead of the trip.
+Generally speaking, the training program that we ask students to follow starts in April and consists of 8 to 10 hours of training per week.
 Please contact the Apogee office for specifics regarding pre-trip training.